Memory Loss, Memory Problems Anxiety Symptoms

-- You might even become concerned because your memory isn’t as good as you think it should be.
+- You might even become concerned because your memory isn’t as good as it used to be.

 Memory loss anxiety symptoms can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may struggle with memory loss once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you might struggle with memory loss once in a while and not that often, have lapses of memory off and on, or have issues with memory all the time.

-Memory loss anxiety symptoms may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.
+Memory loss anxiety symptoms can precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.

 Memory loss anxiety symptoms can range in intensity from slight, to moderate, to severe.
-It can also come in waves, where it’s strong one moment and eases off the next.
+It can also come in waves where you are having trouble remembering things one moment but seem to have no problem the next.

-Memory loss anxiety symptoms can change from day to day, and/or from moment to moment.
+Memory problems can change from day to day and from moment to moment.

 All of the above combinations and variations are common.